smtahaimran/Retail-Store-Sales-Analysis-Dashboard/README.md

-# Retail Store Sales Performance Dashboard
+# Retail Store Sales Performance Dashboard:

 An end-to-end Power BI project analyzing retail sales data to uncover revenue drivers, customer behavior, and growth opportunities, complete with an interactive dashboard and a client-ready presentation.